-A materiality analysis of our CSR issues, carried out at the end of 2017 (to be updated in 2022) thanks to the responses of 2,000 stakeholders (75% employees, 25% external stakeholders: suppliers, tenant customers, airlines, etc.), made it possible to identify and qualify the issues to which the Group must provide solutions, taking into account two criteria: importance for the stakeholders and the Group's performance in relation to these different issues.
+A materiality analysis of our CSR issues, carried out at the end of 2017 (to be updated in 2022) thanks to the responses of 2,000 stakeholders (75% employees, 25% external stakeholders: suppliers, customer tenants, airlines, etc.), made it possible to identify and qualify the issues to which the Group must provide solutions, taking into account two criteria: importance for the stakeholders and the Group's performance in relation to these different issues.

-• mplary rator airport Environmental protection Dialogue with regional stakeholders VERY IMPORTANT ۲ 3.
-Public and airport safety and security 8.9 ٠ 7.
-Quality of service and customer care 8.6 • 9.
-Accessibility of airport areas 8.2 • 18.
-Preservation of natural habitats and air quality 8.1 ×∎ • 1.
-Good governance and business ethics 8.1 VEF ٠ 12.
-Workplace health and safety for Groupe ADP employees • 17.
-Sustainable construction projects and the fight against climate change IMPORTANT ٠ 19.
-Waste management and the circular economy ٠ 13.
-Quality of life of our staff members and partner organisations • 22.
+• mplary rator airport and partners bialogue with protection calogue with regional stakeholders ٠ 3.
+Public and airport safety and security 8.9 INT ٠ 7.
+Quality of service and customer care VERY IMPORTANT ٠ 9.
+Accessibility of airport areas ЫРО ٠ 18.
+Preservation of natural habitats and air quality ٠ 1.
+Good governance and business ethics ٠ 12.
+Workplace health and safety for Groupe ADP employees ٠ 17.
+Sustainable construction projects and the fight against climate change ٠ 19.
+Waste management and the circular economy 7.8 ٠ 13.
+Quality of life of our staff members and partner organisations 7.8 ٠ 22.
 Value creation shared with our local regions 7.8 ٠ 8.
-Welcome and support services for disabled people and those with reduced d mobility 7.8 ٠ 20 Dialogue with stakeholders in our airports' local reg ions 7.8 ٠ 14 Attractiveness as an employer and career progression on 7.5 ٠ 16.
-Gender equality and diversity 7.5 • 4.
-Robustness of our operations 7.4 • 2.
+Welcome and support services for disabled people and those with reduced mobility 7.8 ٠ 20 Dialogue with stakeholders in our airports' local regions 7.8 ٠ 14 Attractiveness as an employer and career progression 7.5 2 ٠ 16.
+Gender equality and diversity 7.5 ٠ 4.
+Robustness of our operations 7.4 ٠ 2.
 Encouraging and supporting innovation 7.4 ٠ 11.
-Promoting sustainable procurement and improving health and safety for o ur service providers 7.2 ٠ 23.
-Measurement of and information regarding noise po ollution 7.1 • 15.
-More two-way communication and improved relation ns between Groupe AE OP and its employees 7.0 ţ ٠ 21.
-Dialogue with the State and its departments 6.7 LESS MPORTANT • 6.
-Improving our economic performance and competit tiveness 6.6 • 5.
-Encouraging airline growth and development 6.4 Σ ٠ 10.
+Promoting sustainable procurement and improving health and safety for our service providers 7.2 ٠ 23.
+Measurement of and information regarding noise pollution 7.1 ٠ 15.
+More two-way communication and improved relations between Groupe ADP and its employees 7.0 ţ ٠ 21.
+Dialogue with the State and its departments 6.7 LESS ٠ 6.
+Improving our economic performance and competitiveness 6.6 ٠ 5.
+Encouraging airline growth and development 6.4 ٠ 10.
 Quality of service for real estate customers 5.9